mgduda/MPAS-Plotting/README.md

 the same name, but have less documentation and code comments.

 **Tutorial Contents**
-* mpas_patches - Tutorial for plotting each indivual MPAS Grid Cell (Slow)
+* mpas_patches - Tutorial for plotting each indivual MPAS Grid Cell
 * ll-plotting - Tutorial for plotting a normal lat, lon grid (using convert_mpas).